VladimirAus/drupal-console-en/README.md

 ### Install Drupal Console launcher

 Drupal Console launcher was created to avoid conflicts between major and minor releases.
-Drupal Console binary commands are available to every instance of Drupal 8 website.
+Drupal Console binary commands are available to every Drupal 8 instance on the machine.

 To install Drupal Console launcher globally follow the instruction below.